 1. Weight

-While the Rock Island 10mm contains a heavier slide, it is not excessively weighted.
+While the Rock Island 10mm contains a heavier slide than, for instance, a Glock design in 10mm, it is not excessively heavy considering it is a 10mm 1911. .
 Many shooters find that the additional weight gives them a more enjoyable shooting experience and may even reduce recoil when firing larger calibers.

-However, there are some users who argue that this extra heft can create an imbalance that leads to accuracy complications.
+However, some users argue that this extra heft can create an imbalance that leads to accuracy complications.
 Everyone has different preferences for their firearms, so it’s up to you to decide whether or not the added weight of the Rock Island 10mm fits your individual needs.
+This is not a design issue with the firearm itself, but rather a feature of the design that you should think through before making a purchase decision

 How to Fix It

 While there’s not a whole lot you can do to reduce the weight of your Rock Island 10mm, you can look into other options, such as using a lighter-weight round.
-This can help reduce the total weight of your gun, making it easier to handle and shoot.
+This can help reduce the total weight of your gun, making it easier to handle and shoot, though, in the grand scheme of things, a lighter-grain bullet choice will likely only reduce the weight of a loaded Rock Island 10mm by a few grams.

 2. Slide Not Locking

 The Rock Island 10mm has been known to have slide issues, with many users reporting that the slide does not lock back when it should.
-This can be a real problem for those using the gun for self-defense, as this could lead to an accidental discharge or failure to chamber a round.
+This could lead to problems in self-defense or competition shooting, as the 1911 ought to lock back when the magazine and chamber are both empty.

-Another reported issue has to do with the bolt stop.
-This component is supposed to engage the back of the mag follower so that the bolt doesn’t slide forward.
+Another reported issue has to do with the slide stop.
+This component is supposed to engage the front of the mag follower so that the bolt doesn’t slide forward.
 But when it jams or fails to engage properly, the slide will not lock back.

 How to Fix It